Breaking News | Kano State confirms 12 new COVID-19 infections, active cases now 117

 It urged residents of the state to stay safe and healthy to curb spread of the pandemic.

-The News Agency of Nigeria (NAN) reports that Kano State had witnessed upsurge of Coronavirus infections from about 30 to 117 cases in the past two weeks.
+Kano State had witnessed upsurge of Coronavirus infections from about 30 to 117 cases in the past two weeks.
+(NAN)

 Comments